Candidate Performance Facts & Figures

 Graduates Meeting Licensure Certification

 Grace School of Education program graduates must pass Indiana CORE licensing exams for licensure in Indiana.
-The following table notes pass rates for Elementary Education, Special Education and Secondary Education, including, English Education, Life Science Education, Math Education, Social Studies Education, and Foreign Language Education.
+The following table shows pass rates for Elementary Education, Special Education and Secondary Education, including English Education, Life Science Education, Math Education, Social Studies Education, and Foreign Language Education.

-*Aggregate pass rate for all secondary education programs (<10 per program during each reporting cycle).
+*Aggregate pass rate for all secondary education programs (<10 per program during each reporting cycle). **<10 indicates fewer than 10 completers during a reporting cycle.
 For more information regarding this report or to receive specific secondary education passage rates, contact the Grace College School of Education.

 Teacher Graduate Employment Rate